Labours of Hercules: Tenth: Cattle of Geryon

-The tenth labour was to obtain the Cattle of the three-bodied giant Geryon.
-In the fullest account in the Bibliotheca of Pseudo-Apollodorus, Heracles had to go to the island of Erytheia in the far west (sometimes identified with the Hesperides, or with the island which forms the city of Cádiz) to get the cattle.
-On the way there, he crossed the Libyan desert and became so frustrated at the heat that he shot an arrow at the Sun.
-The sun-god Helios "in admiration of his courage" gave Heracles the golden cup Helios used to sail across the sea from west to east each night.
-Heracles rode the cup to Erytheia; Heracles in the cup was a favorite motif on black-figure pottery.
-Such a magical conveyance undercuts any literal geography for Erytheia, the "red island" of the sunset.
+The tenth labour was to obtain the cattle of the three-bodied giant Geryon.
+In Apollodorus' account, Heracles had to go to the island of Erytheia in the far west.
+On the way he became so frustrated at the heat that he aimed an arrow at the Sun.
+The sun-god Helios, impressed by his audacity, gave Heracles the golden cup that Helios used to sail across the sea from west to east each night.
+Heracles took the cup and rode it to Erytheia.

 When Heracles landed at Erytheia, he was confronted by the two-headed dog Orthrus.
 With one blow from his olive-wood club, Heracles killed Orthrus.
 Eurytion the herdsman came to assist Orthrus, but Heracles dealt with him the same way.

 On hearing the commotion, Geryon sprang into action, carrying three shields and three spears, and wearing three helmets.
 He attacked Heracles at the River Anthemus, but was slain by one of Heracles' poisoned arrows.
 Heracles shot so forcefully that the arrow pierced Geryon's forehead, "and Geryon bent his neck over to one side, like a poppy that spoils its delicate shapes, shedding its petals all at once."

 Heracles then had to herd the cattle back to Eurystheus.
 In Roman versions of the narrative, Heracles drove the cattle over the Aventine Hill on the future site of Rome.
 The giant Cacus, who lived there, stole some of the cattle as Heracles slept, making the cattle walk backwards so that they left no trail, a repetition of the trick of the young Hermes.
 According to some versions, Heracles drove his remaining cattle past the cave, where Cacus had hidden the stolen animals, and they began calling out to each other.
 In other versions, Cacus' sister Caca told Heracles where he was.
-Heracles then killed Cacus, and set up an altar on the spot, later the site of Rome's Forum Boarium (the cattle market).
+Heracles then killed Cacus and set up an altar on the spot, later the site of Rome's Forum Boarium (the cattle market).

 To annoy Heracles, Hera sent a gadfly to bite the cattle, irritate them, and scatter them.
 Within a year, Heracles retrieved them.
 Hera then sent a flood which raised the level of a river so much that Heracles could not cross with the cattle.
 He piled stones into the river to make the water shallower.
 When he finally reached the court of Eurystheus, the cattle were sacrificed to Hera.